John 20:14

 John 20:14 is the fourteenth verse of the twentieth chapter of the Gospel of John in the New Testament of the Christian Bible.
-In this verse, Mary Magdalene has just finished speaking to the angels she found in Jesus's empty tomb.
-She then turns and sees the resurrected Jesus, but fails to recognize him.
-In the Gospel of John, this is the first moment anyone sees Jesus after his resurrection.
+In this verse, Mary Magdalene has just finished speaking to the angels she has seen in Jesus's empty tomb.
+She then turns and sees the risen Jesus, but fails to recognize him.

 Content

-The King James Version translates the passage as:
+The King James Version translates this verse as: